-For customers with a current maintenance contract, Quest Data Protection Support provides call-in or email support for the current major and minor release, when patched to the latest maintenance release.
-That release is known as N. Quest also fully supports N - 1, and provides limited support for N - 2.
+Full support: For customers with a current maintenance contract, Quest Data Protection Support provides call-in or email support for the current major and minor release, when patched to the latest maintenance release.
+That release is known as N. Quest also fully supports N - 1.
+For Rapid Recovery, Quest also provides limited support for N - 2.
+For more information, see "Rapid Recovery support levels" in the Rapid Recovery 6.6 Release Notes.

-Quest Data Protection Support may attempt to answer questions on other versions of our products, provided resources are available.
+Limited support: Quest Data Protection Support may attempt to answer questions on other versions of our products, provided resources are available.
 However, if you are using an unsupported or discontinued version, no new patches or code fixes will be created for those versions.
 In such cases, we encourage you to upgrade to a currently supported version of the product.

-Quest describes its product life cycle (PLC) support policy on its Support website (visit https://support.quest.com/rapid-recovery/, click Product Life Cycle & Policies, and then expand the topic Product Support Life Cycle Policy).
-To understand full support, limited support, and discontinued support, consult the policy referenced above.
+Product support life cycle: Quest describes its product life cycle (PLC) support policy on its Support website (visit https://support.quest.com/rapid-recovery/, click Product Life Cycle & Policies, and then expand the topic Product Support Life Cycle Policy).
+To understand full support, limited support, and discontinued support, consult the detailed policy on the website referenced above.